 College Basketball Talk’s Recruiting Roundup

 Each Monday and Friday, College Basketball Talk’s Scott Phillips goes over some important news and notes in the world of college basketball recruiting.
-This week, Louisville’s tremendous 2015 recruiting haul, UConn’s weekend visitors and North Carolina looks to make a strong first impression with a five-star center.
+This week, UCLA’s big unofficial visits, Brandon Ingram sets an official visit, Josh Sharma has three schools in mind and Donovan Mitchell is down to five.